University Catalogs

 Directed Study

 Highly qualified students can, under the guidance of a faculty member, undertake a directed study to conduct in-depth investigation and/or analysis of a specialized topic not currently offered in the program curriculum.
 These courses are based solely on research or a specially designed project developed in conjunction with a faculty member.
-Students interested in requesting a directed study must submit the request form.
+Graduate students interested in requesting a directed study must submit the request form.

 Tutorial